Michelle Mama: Producer and showrunner

 Mama's production credits include In The Making, a CBC Arts documentary series featuring sixteen films profiling groundbreaking Canadian artists which was nominated for several awards at the 2019 Canadian Screen Awards and Summer Qamp (executive producer),a documentary that follows LGBTQIA+ youth attending Camp fYrefly in rural Alberta for a week of queer joy and discovery.
 She is also the showrunner, series producer, and director for the Shine True documentary series, which received recognition for its focus on LGBTQIA+ fashion and beauty.

-She served as Executive Producer of Canada’s Drag Race (Season 3) and Canada’s Drag Race: Canada vs. The World (Season 1).
+She served as executive producer of Canada’s Drag Race (Season 3) and Canada’s Drag Race: Canada vs. The World (Season 1).

 Advocacy and cultural impact

 Her work often highlights issues of identity, belonging, and culture, with a special focus on the intersection of queer narratives.
-This includes her ongoing involvement in the documentary AntiDiva: The Confessions of Carole Pope, which is set to delve into the life of Canadian rock icon Carole Pope.
+This includes directing the documentary Antidiva: The Carole Pope Confessions, which delves into the life of Canadian rock icon Carole Pope.

 Mama is an outspoken advocate for increased LGBTQIA+ and BIPOC representation in Canadian film and television.
 She has commented on the structural barriers faced by queer creators, noting:

 “From the beginning of producing I’ve always believed … if it’s queer content, and you have queer people in the room, it’s better.”

 She has also observed that decision-makers in Canadian broadcasting can be risk-averse, limiting authentic queer representation on screen.

 Mama emphasizes the importance of preserving generational memory in queer storytelling, stating:

 “We focus too much on youth and beauty in the queer community … we also lost two generations of very wonderful … men to the AIDS crisis.”

 She was named in Toronto Life’s Most Influential People list for 2024.